 On Pulling Up Your Big-Kid Bloomers, and Running for the Hills

-A timeless problem-solver if ever there was one, Emma Goldman dishes out life advice to 21st-century women.
+A timeless problem-solver if ever there was one, Emma Goldman dishes out life advice to 21st-century women, in JWA's Advice Column.
 In her responses to letter writers, the legendary anarchist, freethinker, and feminist offers up pearls of wisdom and a no-holds-barred approach to life.
 Send your questions and quandaries to Emma!

 A friend I haven’t seen for over a year is planning to visit my city and stay for two weeks.
 Last time she stayed with me, we ended up fighting (and then didn’t see each other for over a year).
 Since then, we’ve talked a couple of times but haven’t really seen each other.
 She called yesterday to see if she can stay with me.
 Do I have an obligation to host her?
 How can I suggest she stay elsewhere without breaking up our friendship?

 I believe in women’s emancipation in all forms, and especially emancipation from others’ expectations.
 Plus, most relationships, both platonic and romantic, benefit from time apart!
 If you don’t want to host your friend, don’t host her.
 Tell her what you told me: her last visit was kind of a disaster and, in the interest of preserving your friendship and enjoying her visit to your city, you’ll help her find a place to stay––but it won’t be with you.
 Then, ask your network for available guest rooms/couches or do some research into local Airbnb options.
 You’ll be letting her know that you look forward to her visit and aren’t leaving her in the lurch, while also maintaining some healthy (and sanity-preserving) boundaries.